Int3g3r-Official/SoftBackup/README.md

 ### BEFORE REINSTALL

-- Before you reinstall your operating system you will launch "SoftBackup" and you will select the option -> 1.
-Save.
+- Before you reinstall your operating system you will launch "SoftBackup" and you will select the option -> Backup by typing backup or b.
-- After it is finished you will find a new folder called output and inside that folder there will be a file named programs.txt.
+- After it is finished you will find a new file named saved.txt
-- Save that file.
+- Save that file on a flash drive or some online storage like onedrive or google drive.

 ### AFTER REINSTALL
 - Download the repo again.
-- Make a folder called "Input" (Capital I) and place your programs.txt file there.
-(Or run softbackup and select restore which will create the folder.)
+- Make saved.txt file in the root folder (where source.py is).
-- Run "SoftBackup" and select restore.
+- Run "SoftBackup" and type restore or r.
-- Now your default webbrowser will open and you will get all google search results for that app.
+- Now your default webbrowser will open and you will get all download pages for those apps.

 ## Why don't i just simply reinstall everything manually?